python-control/python-control/doc/linear.rst

       A, B, C, D, name='sys',
       states=['x1', 'x2'], inputs=['u1', 'u2'], outputs=['y'])

-State space models can be manipulated using standard arithmetic operations as well as the :func:`feedback`, :func:`parallel`, and :func:`series` function.
-A full list of functions can be found in :ref:`function-ref`.

 The :func:`rss` function can be used to create a random state space system with a desired number or inputs, outputs, and states: